citysciencelab/cut-storytelling-tool/doc/variables.md

 ## Sizing

 For sizes we also have different variables that you can use:
+Usually the base size for rem is 16px (Browser Default).
+This can be changed by setting font-size in the html tag.
+Masterportal is also based on 16px for rem calculations but the base font size is 12 px (0.75rem based on 16px).

 ### Font Size / Typography
 Bootstrap offers these: